I/We Art

 The Balcony Series

-Jan van Eyck's The Arnolfini (1434) shows a man and woman in a room full of symbols.
+Jan van Eyck's The Arnolfini (1434) shows a man and woman in a room full of symbols and wealth.
+The wealth is shown by the furnishing and clothes.
 The woman is next to the bed symbolising domestic duties, the homemaker.
 The man is next to the window, the public realm of power and status.
-The candle on her side is dripping and unlit suggesting she has passed.
-This is also suggested in the mirror decoration.

-In the revisited version Part 1 wealth is no longer present and the mirror has been replaced by a clock.
+In the revisited version wealth is no longer present and the mirror has been replaced by a clock.
 The clock is the doomsday clock, which in the event that it reaches 12 o’clock midnight, signals irreversible global destruction, the end of everything.
 The minute hand of the clock has been removed to conceal how close to midnight things really are.
-The female and male places have been reversed and it is the man who has passed.
-She now holds the window frame that looks out on the public realm.
+The female and male places have been reversed.
+She (the woman in green) is not just standing by the window she now holds the window frame that looks out on the public realm.
 It is this realm symbolised by the frame that has defined a version of reality that has brought about the possibility of global destruction.
 The single bar suggests she is still held within her gender sphere and cannot fully enter the public realm.

 The Wonderland Video Series